Bruce Kimball

-Bruce D. Kimball (born June 11, 1963) is an American diver and coach.
+Bruce David Kimball (born June 11, 1963) is an American diver and coach.
 He won a silver medal for the 10 meter platform at the 1984 Summer Olympics.

 Early life and diving career

 Kimball was born in Ann Arbor, Michigan.
 His father is Dick Kimball, who coached nine divers to Olympic medals.
 His brother was punk rock drummer Jim Kimball.

 In October 1981, Kimball was struck head-on by a drunken driver.
 Every bone in his face was fractured, his left leg broken, the ligaments in his knee torn, his liver was lacerated, he had a depressed skull fracture and his spleen had to be removed.
 When he returned to diving in the summer of 1982, he made the World Championships on platform and earned a bronze medal as well as the nickname "The Comeback Kid."

 At the 1984 Summer Olympics, he overtook Li Kongzheng with his final dive to win the silver medal, placing behind fellow American Greg Louganis.